 Charles Hobbins and his three sons eventually moved away from Crackley Cottages, and found a house in Henry Street – But more tragedy was to follow.
 By 1929, Charles had re-married, but in October of that year, he committed suicide by cutting his throat.

 At an inquest held at Kenilworth Police Station on 22nd October, witness, Mrs Elizabeth Falconbridge, sister of the deceased, said her brother had also suffered a nervous breakdown over the last 20 weeks.
 He complained about pains in his head, he was also upset that he could not get his job back with the Kenilworth Urban District Council.
-His second wife was presently very ill, was unable to attend the inquest. (she lived until 1952)
+His second wife was presently very ill, and unable to attend the inquest. (she lived until 1952)

 A lodger at the house, said he was cleaning his motor-cycle when Hobbins came running out of the house with blood streaming from his throat.
 The witness went to fetch Dr. Day, but on their return, they found Hobbins lying dead in the scullery.
 He was 58.